-This is when I was retested for EBV and it turns out my levels were still high.
+This was when I was retested for EBV, and it turns out my levels were still high.
 I went through another round of the Lauricidin.
 And to be honest, as of February 2020, I still have symptoms, but not as severe.

 January 2020 until Now (February 2020)

 I am manifesting I get my period this month as I had a period in January due to taking progesterone.
 I wasn’t a huge fan of taking the hormone.
-But I did it to hopefully spark my reproductive organs.
+But I did it to spark my reproductive organs, hopefully.
 However, I can dive into this more in another blog post!